golang/website/_content/ref/mod.md

-Once `go mod tidy` has loaded this set of packages, it ensures that each module that provides one or more packages has a `require` directive in the main module's `go.mod` file or, if the main module is at `go 1.16` or below (see [Module graph redundancy](#graph-redundancy)), is required by another required module. `go mod tidy` will add a requirement on the latest version on each missing module (see [Version queries](#version-queries) for the definition of the `latest` version). `go mod tidy` will remove `require` directives for modules that don't provide any packages in the set described above.
+Once `go mod tidy` has loaded this set of packages, it ensures that each module that provides one or more packages has a `require` directive in the main module's `go.mod` file or — if the main module is at `go 1.16` or below — is required by another required module. `go mod tidy` will add a requirement on the latest version of each missing module (see [Version queries](#version-queries) for the definition of the `latest` version). `go mod tidy` will remove `require` directives for modules that don't provide any packages in the set described above.

 `go mod tidy` may also add or remove `// indirect` comments on `require` directives.
 An `// indirect` comment denotes a module that does not provide a